 In Burundi, the UN Security Council decided on 21 October 1993 to establish an International Commission of Inquiry to investigate the assassination of the President Mechior Ndadaye, and the massacres and other serious offences committed between October 1993 and August 1995.
 The commission was expected to recommend measures to bring to justice those responsible and to end impunity and promote national reconciliation.

 The commission was made up of 5 Commissioners, all foreigners, and heard a total of 667 witnesses.
 The final report was submitted to the Secretary General of the UN on 7 June 2002.
 In the report, the commission acknowledged that there had been acts of genocide against the Tutsis after the assassination of President Ndadaye but claimed that it could not identify the perpetrators by name.
 This commission does not appear to have achieved much because in the Arusha Accords of 2000, the parties agreed to ask the UN to set up an international commission to investigate serious crimes committed in Burundi since 1962.
 A UN team was sent out in April 2004 to investigate the feasibility of such a mechanism and it recommended the establishment of a truth commission to establish historical facts of the conflict, determine its causes and nature, classify the crimes committed since independence and identify those responsible.
-It also recommended the establishment of a special chamber within Burundi’s court system to prosecute those bearing the greatest responsibility for genocide, crimes against humanity and war crimes.
-These recommendations were approved by the Security Council in 2005.
-Since the Security Council approved these recommendations in 2000, negotiations between the government on one hand and the UN on the other hand, have dragged on and on with no end in sight.
-Whilst the two agree on the truth commission and a special tribunal (to replace the special chamber originally proposed), it is the relationship between the two bodies that has been the source of disagreement Whilst the UN wants the special prosecutor to be given the powers to decide who to investigate, the Burundi government wants the prosecutor only to deal with cases sent to him from the truth commission.
+It also recommended the establishment of a special chamber within Burundi's court system to prosecute those bearing the greatest responsibility for genocide, crimes against humanity and war crimes.
+Since the Security Council approved these recommendations in 2005, negotiations between the government on one hand and the UN on the other hand, have dragged on and on with no end in sight.
+Whilst the two agree on the truth commission and a special tribunal (to replace the special chamber originally proposed), it is the relationship between the two bodies that has been the source of disagreement.
+Whilst the UN wants the special prosecutor to be given the powers to decide who to investigate, the Burundi government wants the prosecutor only to deal with cases sent to him from the truth commission.
 In 2007, there were 3-party talks involving a committee consisting of two representatives of the Government, two from civil society and two from the UN who also held public consultations.
 Final arrangements will be made in a General Framework Agreement to be signed between the government and the UN.
 In July 2011, the Burundian President, Pierre Nkurunziza announced that the much delayed truth and reconciliation commission to probe into decades of ethnic killings would be set up early in 2012.
 A special tribunal is to be created when the commission completes its investigations.